kworam/ProcScript/README.md

 just set the `adapter` property in the proc config and make the blocking function call `PS.procSucceeded` or `PS.procFailed` as appropriate.

-Here is an example from the ProcScript demo app:
+Here is an example from the ProcScript CORS demo:

     // XHR.makeCorsRequestProc is an Adapter Proc for XmlHttpRequest